boldbi/boldbi-terraform-scripts/azure-aks/README.md

 | TF_VAR_tls_certificate_path | For apply SSL creatificate on AKS cluster         |
 | TF_VAR_tls_certificate_path | For apply SSL private key on AKS cluster          |

-`Note: Variable name marked with * are mandatory.`
+### 🔄 Notes

+🌟 `*` marked variables are mandatory field .
+🌟 If any environment variable is not set, Terraform will prompt you to enter it during execution.
+🌟 To reuse the command, you need to open a new terminal, or else environment variable values will not be available.

 Variables after setting in system variables:

 ![system variable](./images/environment.png)

 If you need to change any infrastructure or application-level settings, refer to the `terraform.tfvars` file.

-If you do not set the secrets in either location, Terraform will prompt you for the values during execution.

 ### Step 4: Initialize Terraform
 Open PowerShell or Terminal from the `boldbi-terraform-scripts/azure-aks` directory and run the following command: